Noah0217/SQL-terminal-employee-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# SQL Terminal Employee Tracker
+# SQL Terminal Based Employee Tracker

 <h2>Description<br><h4>A terminal based application used to create and track employees, assign roles, department, salary and manager to any employee, and added to the database.